Linnaeus's Hammarby

 Linnaeus's Hammarby (Linnés Hammarby) is a historic house museum and mansion, and one of three botanical gardens belonging to Uppsala University, located in Sweden.
-It is situated about 10 km south-east of Uppsala.
+It is situated about 10 km southeast of Uppsala.

 Carl Linnaeus

 The manor house Hammarby was the former summer home of Carl Linnaeus and his family.
 Carl Linnaeus was a scientist and professor at Uppsala University.
 Linnaeus gradually turned the estate into his residence and private study, settling there permanently until his death.

 Buildings

 The main house of Linnaeus has two floors, an attic and a cellar under part of the house.
 The house is constructed of horizontal logs.

 Inside the house, the old wallpaper is distinguished, with flower design in dark red, gold and white.
 It was probably made c.
 1880.

 There are two other buildings in the compound.
 The east wing building housed the bakehouse and brewery.
 The west wing building probably housed the estate's staff and workers.